 Should You Delay Your California Road Trip?
 I say NO!

 Now, the question remains.
-Is a Pacific Coastal Highway road trip worth it right now?
+Is a Pacific Coastal Highway road trip worth it even when major parts of the road is closed?
 From my perspective, ABSOLUTELY!
-Of course, my perspective is from someone who did not experience Big Sur, Pfieffer Canyon Bridge, or Julia Burns Pfeiffer State Park.
-Maybe I missed more than I realize.
+Of course, my perspective is from someone who did not experience Big Sur, Pfeiffer Canyon Bridge, or Julia Burns Pfeiffer State Park.
+Maybe I missed more than I realize, but we had an amazing time and found it to be beautiful at every turn.

 But, as you can see from these amazing pictures, I feel we experienced some of the most beautiful west coast scenery!
 After we experienced amazing sunrises in Monterey, we headed into Pacific Grove and were greeted with the amazing landscapes of Lover’s Point Park.

 Pacific Grove, 17 Mile Drive, and Carmel-by-the-Sea